 Hello everyone!
 Happy Memorial Day!
 The Pres and I spent Saturday with the Boy Scouts, Girl Scouts, and Cub Scouts placing flags on the graves of veterans at historic Berlin Cemetery on the White Horse Pike in Berlin, NJ.

-Thank you to our men and women, past and present who have served in the various branches of the armed forces!
+Thank you to our men and women who have paid the highest price in service of their country.

 I love visiting this cemetery ever year for this because it has a lot of interesting gravesites, including Hessian soldiers, veterans of pretty much every war the US ever fought in, and even some Lenape Indians.